Production of ${\rm K}^{0}_{\rm{S}}$, $\Lambda$ ($\bar{\Lambda}$), $\Xi^{\pm}$ and $\Omega^{\pm}$ in jets and in the underlying event in pp and p$-$Pb collisions: Analysis

 \subsection{Charged-particle jet reconstruction}

 The charged-particle jets are reconstructed using the FastJet package~\cite{Cacciari:2011ma} with the \akT algorithm~\cite{Cacciari:2008gp} with a resolution parameter $R = 0.4$.
-Charged particles, which are used as input for jet reconstruction, are reconstructed by using the ITS and TPC information.
+As the inputs, the charged particles are reconstructed using the ITS and TPC information.
 Tracks with $\pT > 0.15$~\GeVc are accepted over the pseudorapidity range $\abs{\eta_{\rm trk}} < 0.9$ and with azimuthal angle $0 < \varphi < 2\pi$.

 The reconstructed jet axis pseudorapidity is required to be in the range $\abs{\etaJ} < 0.35$.
 This condition ensures that the jet cone is fully contained within the $\eta$-acceptance for strange particles.
 A selection on the charged-particle jet $\pT$, $\pTj^{\rm ch} > 10$~\GeVc, is applied to ensure that the jet originates from the hard scattering process~\cite{Acharya:2021oaa}.